saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 sudo apt update
 sudo apt-get install wget
 ```
-Change timezone (yes this is important)
+Change timezone (yes, this is important)
 ```
 sudo timedatectl set-timezone Europe/Zurich # change to your timezone if different
 ```